digitalcytometry/ecotyper/README.md

     ## 4                        0                        0
     ## 5                        0                        0

 -   *-a*/*--annotation*: Path to a tab-delimited annotation file.
 This file should contain at least two columns: *ID* with the same values as the columns of the expression matrix, and *CellType* (case sensitive) which contains the cell type for each cell.
 The values in column *CellType* should indicate for each cell its cell type.
 These values are limited to the set of cell types analyzed in the discovery dataset.
 If the argument *-d*/*--discovery* is set to *Carcinoma* (as is the case for this tutorial), then the accepted values for column *CellType* are: 'B.cells', 'CD4.T.cells', 'CD8.T.cells', 'Dendritic.cells', 'Endothelial.cells', 'Epithelial.cells', 'Fibroblasts', 'Mast.cells', 'Monocytes.and.Macrophages', 'NK.cells', 'PCs' and 'PMNs'.
 If the argument *-d*/*--discovery* is set to *Lymphoma*, then the accepted values for column *CellType* are: 'B.cells', 'Plasma.cells', 'T.cells.CD8', 'T.cells.CD4', 'T.cells.follicular.helper', 'Tregs', 'NK.cells', 'Monocytes.and.Macrophages', 'Dendritic.cells', 'Mast.cells', 'Neutrophils', 'Fibroblasts', 'Endothelial.cells'.
 All other values will be ignored for these two cases.
-The anntation file can contain a column called *Sample*.
+The annotation file can contain a column called *Sample*.
 If this column is present, the ecotype recovery will be performed, in addition to cell state recovery.
 Moreover, this file can contain any number of columns, that can be used for plotting color bars in the output heatmaps (see argument *-c*/*--columns*).

 ``` r
 data = read.delim("example_data/scRNA_CRC_annotation.txt")